 Another issue raised is the utility of the chaplain in the hospital environment.
-The standard expectations of the chaplain are assumed to be directly related to matters of a spiritual nature (Davoren & Carey, 2008).
-However, this research study showed several responsibilities of a hospital chaplain not related to spiritual matters.
-In other words, the work of the hospital chaplain is not only spiritual; it is also organizational.
-The spiritual needs of others can be met, but chaplains can also be utilized for matters that are not of a spiritual grounding.
+Standard expectations assume the chaplain directly relates to spiritual matters (Davoren & Carey, 2008).
+However, this research study shows several responsibilities not related to spiritual matters.
+In other words, the work of the hospital chaplain is both spiritual (providing emotional support) and organizational (participating in decision-making groups).
+Chaplains also find themselves fulfilling interpersonal needs for others.
 As noted, chaplains become a “listening ear” for many within their environment; they can become gatekeepers of personal information and create interpersonal connections.
 For example, these chaplains may serve as the sounding board for employees who want to initiate change and are unsure of how to approach others in a higher position.
-Similarly, they may also be the ones who are there to provide support or comforting messages when an employee feels undervalued or has just finished a mentally exhausting patient situation, whether it be medical or interpersonal.
+Similarly, they may also be the ones who are there to provide support or comforting messages when an employee feels undervalued or has just finished a mentally exhausting patient situation.

-Not only are these unique individuals a preferred choice to talk with, but also they are viewed differently by patients and coworkers because they are not medical professionals.
-Essentially, they could be assigned an amount of social credibility that is not given to a physician or hospital administrator.
-Even among their coworkers, a chaplain’s utility can be found when they are called upon as resources for tasks not generally in their area (i.e. helping someone find the right floor, accompanying a worried family member to the gift shop).
+These unique individuals, a preferred choice to talk with, garner different patient and co-worker perceptions because they are not medical professionals.
+Essentially, they possess social credibility not given to a physician or hospital administrator.
+Even among their co-workers, they provide utility when they serve as resources for tasks not generally in their area (i.e., helping someone find the right floor, accompanying a worried family member to the gift shop).
 Like many others in helping professions, for example teachers, social credibility can have an adverse effect.
 Because many helping professionals lack job security, they also find themselves in situations where their lack of job security and perception of being dispensable in a budget fight lead to changing relationships between chaplains and their hospital organizations (Huberman & Vandenberghe, 1999; Leiter, 1999).
 These changing relationships also lead to a change in how chaplains view their work and attach meaning to it.
-Finally, social credibility has the potential to lead to burnout because of the increased workplace demands that arise as a means to prove one’s worth and because of their connection to so many people in the organizational setting.
+Finally, social credibility has the potential to lead to burnout because of the increased workplace demands that arise as a means to prove their worth and because of their connection to so many people in the organizational setting.